rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.431 General rule

-<a name="6.21.431.1">6.21.431.1</a> If a manifestation is issued in more than one physical unit,  record the number of physical units in arabic numerals followed by the appropriate designation for the unit (see also [6.21.421.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.421.2)).
+<a name="6.21.431.1">6.21.431.1</a> If a manifestation is issued in more than one physical unit,  record the number of physical units in arabic numerals followed by the appropriate designation for the unit (e.g., "volumes").
+Prefer terminology from the [RDA Value Vocabularies: RDA Carrier Type](http://rdaregistry.info/termList/RDACarrierType/1021){:target="_blank"} (see also [6.21.421.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.421.2)).

 <a name="6.21.431.2">6.21.431.2</a> If a manifestation has been issued in fascicles intended to be bound into one or more physical units, record the number of pages, leaves, or volumes appropriate to its final form.
-Always record a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) to indicate that it was issued in fascicles (see [6.215.431.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.431.1)).
+Always make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) to indicate that it was issued in fascicles (see [6.215.431.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.431.1)).

 <a name="6.21.431.3">6.21.431.3</a> If the number of physical units in which a manifestation is bound differs from the number in which it was actually issued, record this fact in a [Note on extent of item](/DCRMR/additional-notes/Note-on-extent-of-item/) if considered important (see [9.43.3.4](/DCRMR/additional-notes/Note-on-extent-of-item/#9.43.3.4)).